DSchroer/dslcad/docs/index.md

 To start the DSLCAD viewer simply run the program.

+### System Requirements

+The core compiler and CLI should run on just about any system.

+In order to use the GUI you need to meet the [bevy system requirements](https://github.com/bevyengine/bevy/blob/latest/docs/linux_dependencies.md).
+Notably you should have a vulkan enabled graphics driver.

 ## Usage

 For basic editing, run DSLCAD and use the GUI.